Alibaba Group: Delayed Correction Or New Momentum?

 It should be recognized that not only the negative information background triggered the active selling of Alibaba Group's shares in Q4.
 It was also due to its inflated price.

-Assessing the value of Alibaba's shares with EV/EBITDA Forward, (which is well suited for comparing companies from different countries), in September, at the time of the price peak, the value of this multiplier reached 26x, which is close to the historical high.
+Assessing the value of Alibaba's shares with EV/EBITDA Forward (which is well suited for comparing companies from different countries) in September, at the time of the price peak, the value of this multiplier reached 26x, which is close to the historical high.
 It was even higher than Amazon (NASDAQ:AMZN):

 BABA EV to EBITDA (Forward) data by YCharts

-Judging by this ratio, at the present moment, the shares of Alibaba Group are not already overvalued and may be more attractive then those of Amazon.
+Judging by this ratio, at the present moment, the shares of Alibaba Group are not already overvalued and may be more attractive than those of Amazon.

 It is also worth mentioning that, according to Yahoo Finance, 36 out of 40 analysts give Alibaba Group's shares "Strong Buy" or "Buy" recommendations in December.
 The remaining four analysts give "Hold" recommendations.
 And no one recommends to sell.
 Furthermore, the current price of Alibaba Group's shares is even below the minimum of the analysts' target price range.
 Such mutual confidence in the future growth of the company's shares is encouraging.